 How do I see my blog in five years?

-This is the most important first step you will have to take in order for you to have successful art blog is to have a clear vision.
+This is the most important first step you will have to take in order for you to have a successful art blog is to have a clear vision of what you want.

 Once you know what you want you will be able to take action.

 Here are some helpful articles that will help you to define your vision.

 Now that you have a clear vision for your blog it is time to take action and set some goals.

 I know that most of you are going to skim past this section, but please don’t.
 Setting goals is very important for your business.

 You can not achieve anything if you do not have a plan or goals.

 You do not want to look back in a few years saying, “I wish I…”

 When you are writing your goals makes sure that they are: